sparkflows/sparkflows-docs/docs/rest-api/rest-api-authentication/restapi-postman-password.rst

 Now Use Access Token from Previous Step to Access the REST API
 ===========================================

 An Access Token is a credential that can be used by an application to access an API.
-Below is an example to invoke the ``nodeList`` REST API of the Fire Insights.
+Below is an example to invoke the ``nodeList`` REST API of the Sparkflows.

 .. figure:: ../../_assets/tutorials/token/token2.PNG
    :alt: Token